mllewis/xtSamp/README.md

-Replication of Xu and Tenenbaum, 2007b (Lewis & Frank, under review)
+#### Lewis, M. & Frank, M. C. (in press).
+Understanding the effect of social context on learning: A replication of Xu and Tenenbaum (2007b). *Journal of Experimental Psychology: General.*

 -----

 Analysis, data, stimuli, and writeup.